Not all base layers will fit all conditions.

 There is a big difference in temperature between going skiing at the beginning of January or in mid-April.
 And there’s an even bigger difference in temperature between going skiing in cold Trysil in Norway and going skiing in sunny Serre Chevalier in France.

-So I thought, I would make a short guide to base layers for different conditions and include some trusted recommendations as well.
+So, I thought I would make a short guide to base layers for different conditions and include some trusted recommendations.

 Base layers are designed to wick away sweat from your body.
 When you stay dry, you stay warm.